-There are many possible causes of stray light.
-This page aims to list some of them.
-In general, these can be grouped into two categories: design issues and tolerancing issues.
+In general, the causes of stray light can be grouped into two categories: design issues and tolerancing issues.
 Design issues are problems with the design of the camera and every camera produced with this design will exhibit stray light.
 Tolerancing issues are related to the manufacturing tolerance of the optical and optomechanical components that go into the cameras.
 Each camera will exhibit a different stray-light manifestation.
 Note that this is not necessarily an exhaustive list of the causes of stray light.

 Optics and Optomechanics